faeezshaikh/ratemyhome/README.md

  1. Very high minimum contribution requriements.
  2. Requirement for accredition for US based investors.

 Right off the bat, the above two requirements  eliminate a significant segment of individual investors from taking part in the early rounds of ICO (aka presales).
 This limits the participation to only a very small percentage of (high-net worth) investors.

 The incentive to participate in presales is very high and in absence of any convenient option, several 'underground' online groups and forums have cropped up where members pool the money in to meet the minimum contribution requirement.
-The pooled contribution is then sent to the ICO team by a member who is either an accredited investor or has negotiated a deal with the ICO team.
+The pooled contribution is then sent to the ICO team by a member who is either the creator of the pool or an accredited investor or has negotiated a deal with the ICO team or all of the above.
+After the ICO team receives the ETH, the corresponding number of tokens are sent to this member, who then has the responsibility of distributing the tokens proportionally among the pool contributors.
+It is customary for an 'honest' pool representative to collect fees for his 'brokerage' services.